UK Healthcare - Cash Plan Terms & Conditions

 In the unlikely event of us being unable to meet our financial obligations you can claim compensation from this scheme.
 You can find further details at fscs.org.uk/consumer or contact them on 0800 678 1100.

-UK Healthcare is the trading style of Bolton & District Hospital Saturday Council who is responsible for the administration and payment of claims.
+UK Healthcare is the trading name of Bolton & District Hospital Saturday Council who is responsible for the administration and payment of claims.

 Your benefits explained